Our School

 New Zealand’s first secondary school founded in 1856, Nelson College celebrated its 150th Jubilee in April 2006.

-Accommodation for boarders is provided for by three boarding houses located on the College grounds, each with their own Housemasters, Matrons and support staff.
+Accommodation for boarders is provided for by two boarding houses located on the College grounds, each with their own Housemasters, Matrons and support staff.
 Houses also have tutors who assist students with personal study, assignments and examination preparation.

 A full range of subjects and options are available for students from Year 9 to Year 13.
 Students participate in the NCEA assessment programme and many go on to sit for and obtain scholarships.